 Once you’ve collected your raw competitive data, it’s time to surface insights.
 To do this you’ll use a competitive analysis model or and framework.
 Many of the tools built decades ago, still hold up today.
 We’ll review our favorite approaches for surfacing where your competitors’ strengths and weaknesses lie.
 The point of analyzing your competitors is to identify what your best opportunities to beat them are and to identify where you’ll fall short.

-Collecting intel on your competitors, turning that into usable insights, and delivering those insights to the right people, at the right time, is no small task.
-Building a strong competitive intelligence program requires building strong competitive strategies.
+Collecting intel on your competitors, analyzing, and curating into usable insights, and delivering those insights to the right people, at the right time, is no small task.
+Building a strong competitive intelligence program requires building strong positioning messages and competitive strategies.

 One of our clients, a fast-growing B2B SaaS company, is tripling their sales reps over the next year.
 One of the biggest challenges this presents is ramping their sales hires onto their own products, and making sure they understand how these products are positioned in the market.
-Your competitive intelligence program should help sales reps deposition competitors, and also to prepare them to speak to their own products.
+Your competitive intelligence program aims to arm sales reps to deposition competitors, and also to prepare them to accurately speak to their own products.